-Field, E, Glennerster, R, Nazneen, S, Pimkina, S, Sen, I and Buchmann, N, 2017, Age at marriage, women’s education and mother and child outcomes in Bangladesh, 3ie Grantee Final Report.
-New Delhi: International Initiative for Impact Evaluation (3ie).
+Field, E, Glennerster, R, Nazneen, S, Pimkina, S, Sen, I and Buchmann, N, 2018, Age at marriage, women’s education, and mother and child outcomes in Bangladesh, 3ie Impact Evaluation Report 68.
+New Delhi: International Initiative for Impact Evaluation (3ie)

 Link to Source

 Adolescent girls in Bangladesh lack the ability to influence key decisions on their marriage and family planning, drop out of school at high rates and experience poor health.
 This study used a randomised controlled trial design to examine alternative strategies to reduce child marriage and increase girls’ education in rural Bangladesh.